 If you’re anything like us, you’re sick of buying food swaddled in layers of plastic.
-Luckily, there are plenty of shops embracing ‘bulk shopping’, so you can take your zero waste grocery shopping to the next level.
+Luckily, there are plenty of zero waste shops in London embracing "bulk shopping", where you can reduce packaging waste by refilling your own containers with dry goods like rice, pasta, nuts, pulses and even chocolate.
+Find one near you and take your zero waste grocery shopping to the next level!

-While it might seem like an innovative step, it actually takes us back to the old way to shop.
-That’s why zero waste shops often have a nostalgic feel as well as appealing, unpackaged goods.
+While it might seem like an innovative step, the refill idea actually takes us back to the old way to shop.
+That’s why zero waste shops, with their appealing, unpackaged goods, have such a lovely nostalgic feel.

 These shops are popping up all over London.
 All you need to do is bring along your own food storage containers to refill with anything you need.
+And if you can’t find a zero waste shop near you, there are online delivery options as well.
 Here are some of our favourite spots (in no particular order).

-This north London shop became the world’s first mainstream supermarket to introduce plastic-free zones, working in partnership with A Plastic Planet.
+This north London shop became the world’s first mainstream supermarket to introduce plastic-free zones and bulk refills, working in partnership with A Plastic Planet.
 It’s a powerful stance in keeping with the store’s community-centred caring outlook.
 Get down there with your canvas bags and support them!

-These gorgeous shops in Chiswick and Battersea are committed to helping you start your journey to a zero waste lifestyle (just like us!) and stock over 450 bulk foods to help you on the way.
-If it’s a bit far away for you, watch this space because an online shop should be coming soon.
+These gorgeous zero waste shops, with various London locations, are committed to helping you start your journey to a plastic free lifestyle (just like us!) and stock over 400 bulk foods to help you on the way.
+They even have delicious zero waste snacks like yoghurt-coated berries.
+If they're a bit far away for you, they also do online deliveries across the UK.

-With As Nature Intended you can’t use distance as an excuse – there are six zero waste shops all over London (Balham, Chiswick, Ealing Green, Marble Arch, Spitalfields and Westfield in Stratford) selling plastic free products including coffee, cereals, pulses, beans and nuts.
+With As Nature Intended you can’t use distance as an excuse – there are seven zero waste shops all over London (Balham, Chiswick, Dulwich, Ealing, Marble Arch, Spitalfields and Westfield in Stratford) selling plastic free products including coffee, cereals, pulses, beans and nuts.
 Use one of their recyclable bags or bring your own container to fill.

 Where health food and zero waste meet you’ll find this great north London shop.
 While not fully packaging free yet, they have plenty on offer for you to refill to your heart’s content.
 As well as spices, grains, beans and nuts they also have pasta, toiletries and cleaning product refills.